Mohammadreza-Abdollahi/ShoesShop-use-localStorage-and-Cookies/README.md

-Hi
+Hi...
+Note:
-Note: This project is only for practice and cannot be used practically!
+**This project is only for practice and cannot be used practically!
+**To run this project, run it with "LiveServer"!

 I implemented this small project using localStorage and cookies.